 Founded in 1998, the Human Rights Watch Council is a global network of volunteers who support the organization through fundraising, outreach, and advocacy initiatives.
 There are currently over 1,300 Council members in 30 cities around the globe.
-The majority of our members belong to 20 Committees and four Circle of Friends groups located in cities of influence that drive the activities of the Council and form a network of dedicated human rights supporters.
+The majority of our members belong to 20 Committees and two Circle of Friends groups located in cities of influence that drive the activities of the Council and form a network of dedicated human rights supporters.
 Click on the links below to learn more about our Council presences.

 Committee leadership includes volunteers who commit their time, energy, and financial support to build membership in their city or country.